Official websites use .gov

 Am I ineligible for New Investigator (NI) status if I was the program director/principal investigator (PD/PI) for a (single-project) research award?

 NI status is only applicable if you have not yet successfully competed for a substantial NIH independent research award.
-For a list of awards that are excluded from consideration as “independent research,” see the definition of New Investigator.
-Although PD/PIs of an R03, R21, or R00 award are generally considered to have NI status, note that this NOFO excludes from consideration individuals who have received a Small Grant Program Award (R03) or an Exploratory/Developmental Research Grant Award (R21) funded through the FDA CTP, as well as those who are in the Research Award Phase (R00) of a Pathway to Independence Award funded by the FDA CTP.
-This includes recipients supported through the following NOFOs:
+For a list of awards excluded from consideration as “independent research,” see the NIH definition of New Investigators.
+Although PD/PIs of an NIH R03, R21, or R00 are generally considered to have NI status, note that this NOFO also excludes from consideration individuals who have received any award through the Tobacco Regulatory Science Program (TRSP)This includes, but is not limited to, recipients supported through the following NOFOs:

-Investigators who have questions about eligibility should contact the Scientific/Research Contact(s) listed in Section VII.
+Investigators who have questions about eligibility should contact the NIH Scientific/Research Contact(s) listed in Section VII.
 Agency Contacts of the NOFO.

 Do I lose my eligibility to apply for a K99/R00 if I am awarded an R03?